ubeninja77/hotel/feedback.md

-Understanding of variable scope - local vs instance | Can create complex logical structures utilizing variables | Appropriately uses methods to break down tasks into smaller simpler tasks | Understands the differences between class and instance methods | Appropriately uses iterators and `Enumerable` methods | Appropriately writes and utilizes classes | Appropriately utilizes modules as a namespace |
+Understanding of variable scope - local vs instance | Can create complex logical structures utilizing variables | Appropriately uses methods to break down tasks into smaller simpler tasks | Appropriately uses iterators and `Enumerable` methods | Appropriately writes and utilizes classes | Appropriately utilizes modules as a namespace |